 While many tourists come to Italy for the past, Milan is today's Italy.
-The nation's fashion, industrial, banking, TV, publishing, and convention capital, Milan is a hardworking, fashion-conscious, time-is-money city of 1.3 million, but also offers tourists plenty to see.
-As if to make up for its rough, noisy big-city-ness, the Milanesi people are works of art.
-Window displays are gorgeous, cigarettes are chic, and even the cheese comes gift-wrapped.
-Yet thankfully, Milan is no more expensive for tourists than other Italian cities.
+The nation's fashion, industry, banking, TV, publishing, and convention capital, Milan is a hardworking, style-conscious, time-is-money city of 1.3 million.
+In this city of refined tastes, window displays are gorgeous, cigarettes are chic, and even the cheese comes gift-wrapped.
+Yet thankfully, Milan is no more expensive for tourists than any other Italian city.
+While it doesn't have the artistic oomph of Rome or Florence, Milan still has several significant sights — most notably its Duomo, the Galleria Vittorio Emanuele II shopping arcade, La Scala Opera House, and Leonardo da Vinci's Last Supper.

 At a Glance

-▲▲ Galleria Vittorio Emanuele II Glass-domed arcade on the main square, perfect for window-shopping and people-watching.
+▲▲ Galleria Vittorio Emanuele II Glass-domed arcade on the main square, perfect for window-shopping and people-watching anytime.

 ▲▲ La Scala Opera House and Museum The world's most prestigious opera house.